 For more on anti-inflammatory diets, follow the link for a great blog post.

-Lipid Metabolism and Weight Loss
+Lipid Metabolism and Weight Loss With Turmeric

 A recent animal study showed the hypolipidemic effects of curcumin, demonstrating its ability to significantly lower triglycerides and free fatty acids (3).
 This is a promising result, suggesting curcumin’s potential for treating obesity and associated diseases.
 In another animal study, dietary therapy resulted in significant weight loss and a potential for increasing basal metabolic rate.